SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/asendia/index.md

 metadata:
   robots: index
 ---
+> 🚧 _Important_
+>
+> _This integration is currently under development.
+The contents are to be updated as soon as possible._

 Asendia is an API integration and in SAPIENT, it integrates with its newest AShipping solution.
 This integration provides the following key features:

 * **Ship from destinations**: The integration supports shipping from locations in Great Britain (GB) only.